shermannatrix-old/CX-MachineLearning/README.md

 If you are an organisation or educational institution that is keen to provide sponsorship for our research programme, please kindly reach out to our Research Lead, Sherman to set up a discussion.

+If you also prefer, we have a crowdfunding campaign set up so you can help our cause and research by contributing via that channel.